recryptproject/qtumbook/docs/part4/cli.md

 {
   "transactions": [
     "account":"accountname",       (string) DEPRECATED.
 The account name associated with the transaction.
 Will be "" for the default account.
-    "address":"address",    (string) The qtum address of the transaction.
+    "address":"address",    (string) The recrypt address of the transaction.
 Not present for move transactions (category = move).
     ...
   ],
   "lastblock": "lastblockhash"     (string) The hash of the last block }

 Examples:
-> qtum-cli listsinceblock
+> recrypt-cli listsinceblock
-> qtum-cli listsinceblock "000000000000000bacf66f7497b7dc45ef753ee9a7d38571037cdb1a57f663ad" 6
+> recrypt-cli listsinceblock "000000000000000bacf66f7497b7dc45ef753ee9a7d38571037cdb1a57f663ad" 6
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listsinceblock", "params": ["000000000000000bacf66f7497b7d
 c45ef753ee9a7d38571037cdb1a57f663ad", 6] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/
 ```